nsssayom/VoiceRemoteTx/journal.md

 ### 1:30 PM

-Hardware implemented and transmitter code in ported for new setup
+Hardware implemented and transmitter code is ported for new setup